rderooy/dosbox-x-wiki/Guide:DOS-Installation-in-DOSBox‐X.md

 - How to get a mouse to work in MS-DOS - [[https://www.computerhope.com/issues/ch000007.htm]]

 ## General guidelines
 These pages assume that you have PC DOS or MS-DOS diskette images.
-Getting these image files is outside the scope of this document.
+Getting these image files is outside the scope of this guide.

 ### DOS versions
 Unless noted otherwise, the PC DOS and MS-DOS versions are equivalent for this document.
 There are various limitations that DOS imposes that are dependant on the version.
 A few milestones: